 *For exact measurements, please see recipe card at the bottom of the post!

-Step 1: Add whole black peppercorns, cumin seeds, cardamom pods, allspice berries, coriander seeds, whole cloves, whole nutmeg, chili peppers, and ½ of a cinnamon stick to a hot cast-iron pan.
-Toast until aromatic.
+Step 1: Add whole black peppercorns, cumin seeds, cardamom pods, allspice berries, coriander seeds, whole cloves, whole nutmeg, chili peppers, and ยฝ of a cinnamon stick to a hot cast-iron pan.
+Toast spices until aromatic.

 Would you like to save this recipe?

-Step 3: Mix ground spices, paprika, and shaved nutmeg together until throughly mixed.
-Store the baharat spice in an airtight container for up to a year.
-Mark the container with "baharat" and the date.
+Step 3: Mix ground spices, paprika, and shaved nutmeg together until throughly combined.
+Store baharat spice in an airtight container for up to a year.
+Label the jar with "baharat" and the date.

 The Turkish word "Baharat" means "spices."
 Additionally, it is also referred to as "Middle Eastern 7 spice."

-There are no two Baharat recipes that are exactly the same.
-Everyone seems to have their own spice blend.
+There are no two baharat recipes that are exactly the same, there are so many variations!
 However, there are some spices that are almost always found in most Baharat recipes.

 Main Baharat recipe Ingredients